AanupBhattarai/Discord-Clone/README.md

 # Discord-Clone

 This is a simplified cloned version of the original Discord ( https://www.discord.com ) website.
 This simplified cloned version was created using HTML & CSS.
+The live previews is available too!

 ## Screenshots